 There is no Moderator for an Administrative Hearing.

-Students involved on either side of a conduct case, as complainants or referred students, may submit Witnesses for an Administrative Hearing or a Conduct Board Hearing to support their statements.
+Students involved on either side of a conduct case, as complainants or referred students, may submit Witnesses for an Administrative Hearing or a University Board Hearing to support their statements.
 All Witnesses must be approved in advance by the University, and the University reserves the right to disallow any Witness.
 All Witnesses must generally be current members of the DePaul community (faculty, staff or students), except as otherwise approved by the University.
 Witness intended to present information that does not directly bear upon the circumstances of the case or duplicates all or part of testimony already presented may not be allowed.
 Appearance of Witnesses at the appropriate time, date and location of any hearing is the responsibility of the involved students.
 In some cases, the University will approve the use of written statements from Witnesses who are not available to appear at a hearing.

 Witnesses will be presented one at a time.
 A Witness can only be present at a hearing during his/her own testimony.